puppetlabs/puppetdb/documentation/configure.markdown

 This setting sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for temporary message storage.

+### `max-frame-size`

+This setting sets the maximum frame size for persisted activemq messages supplied in bytes.
+Default value is 209715200 (i.e 200 MB).

 `[jetty]` (HTTP) Settings
 -----